eh3rrera/ocpj8-notes/11-Building-Database-Applications-with-JDBC/3-Submit-queries-and-read-results-from-the-database.md

 #Submit queries and read results from the database including creating statements, returning result sets, iterating through the results, and properly closing result sets, statements, and connections

-To process a SQL statement with JDBC you have to:
+To process an SQL statement with JDBC you have to:

 1. Establishing a connection.
 2. Create a statement.